정말 치아도 오복 중 하나이니 열심히 관리해야겠어요. 무심결에도 조심하도록요~

 Are your teeth crooked?

-I need to properly inform the children.
+I need to teach the kids properly.